 I don’t think I’m exaggerating when I say every working mum would rather have a job where they could work from home.
-Whether it’s to allow them to work around the school day, or work when the little ones nap and not have to pay for childcare, it’s a dream for most working parents.
+Whether it’s to allow them to work around the school day or work when the little ones nap and not have to pay for childcare, it’s a dream for most working parents.

-Like many other mums I’m on the quest for that perfect work-life balance and have chosen to do freelance social media management during the evenings, with the aim of building it up to a level where I can eventually work from home rather than having to go into an office every day.
+Like many other mums, I’m on the quest for that perfect work-life balance and have chosen to do freelance social media management during the evenings, with the aim of building it up to a level where I can eventually work from home rather than having to go into an office every day.

-If you’re clever enough to speak more than one language you could provide translating services to a number of business in a wide range of industries.
+If you’re clever enough to speak more than one language you could provide translating services to a number of businesses in a wide range of industries.
 This is a real specialist subject so pays well.

+A great home based job is tutoring.
 If you have experience of teaching you could offer private tutoring in whatever your specialist subject is.
 The hourly rates are quite high for tutors but I suppose you’d only be able to do it outside of school hours so wouldn’t suit everyone’s circumstances.

 Social Media Management

 There’s a massive difference between using social media for personal use and using it for business, but if you know the difference then there are a lot of companies crying out for Social Media Managers to help as more and more people realise that it’s one of the most important marketing tools out there.
 If you want to be a freelance social media manager don’t forget to get yourself set up with social media profiles to show you know what you’re doing!

 In all cases, you will need to be able to showcase your work, whether this is by having your own freelancing website with a portfolio, or linking to your work elsewhere on the internet.
 The range of stay at home jobs and types of online work from home are growing every day, so you are sure to be able to find something to suit your skills and schedule.

 Good luck if you are thinking about doing some freelancing.
 Let me know if you have thought of any other ideas for jobs you can do from home or home business ideas!